Chia-Network/chia-docs/docs/consensus/analysis.md

 ## Comparison to Proof of Stake

 Chia's consensus algorithm could also be used for Proof of Stake, where the space farmers are replaced by stakers who own coins in the system.
-The benefit would be the ability to slash (delete people’s stake), and farmers would have “skin in the game”, but there are some concerns if Proof of Stake is used. ("+" means benefit for using space vs stake).
+The benefit would be the ability to slash (delete people’s stake), and farmers would have "skin in the game", but there are some concerns if Proof of Stake is used. ("+" means benefit for using space vs stake).

 - (+) An attacker can transfer their stake to someone else, but fork the chain right before their stake is transferred.
 In this alternate chain, the attacker still has all of their stake, and can therefore advance the chain.
 The "nothing at stake" issue is different in PoS than in PoSpace since creating a PoSpace requires a physical resource (hard drive space), while creating a PoS only requires a key.
 - (+) An attacker can guarantee their share of the whole monetary supply, by staking their rewards (the rich get richer), since the total number of coins is limited.